Skip to main content

 • you take more than your prescribed dose of losartan

-Take the losartan packet or leaflet inside it plus any remaining medicine with you.
+Bring the losartan packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Page last reviewed: 24 February 2022